-If you believe you have an employment discrimination or wrongful termination claim in Fort Worth or Dallas then you should talk to an employment attorney ASAP.
+If you believe you have an employment discrimination or wrongful termination claim in Texas then you should talk to an employment attorney ASAP.

-The McDonnell Douglas framework in employment litigation in Dallas and Fort Worth, Texas
+The McDonnell Douglas framework in employment discrimination litigation

 1. The plaintiff must plead and prove a prima facie case of discrimination by a preponderance of the evidence (a prima facie case will be described below);